Erdogan says Turkey expects more COVID-19 vaccine supplies soon

 Speaking two days after his health minister warned that vaccines would be more scarce in the next two months, Erdogan said Turkey expected to receive a “serious” amount of vaccines from Moscow and Beijing.

-Turkey has so far been using vaccines developed by China's Sinovac Biotech Ltd (SVA.O) and by Pfizer (PFE.N) and BioNTech (22UAy.DE).
+Turkey has so far been using vaccines developed by China’s Sinovac Biotech Ltd and by Pfizer and BioNTech.

 It has carried out nearly 23 million inoculations, with 13.7 million people, or 16% of the population, having received at least one dose.